khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 ## Usage

 Empty states are composed of 3 elements: the illustration, description, and call to action.
-The illustration is optional but strongly recommended as it adds personality and aides the user in understanding the situation.

 **1\.
 Illustration**